Learning to Generate Rigid Body Interactions with Video Diffusion Models: Related Works

-\paragraph{Control for video generation} Significant efforts have been made to extend control on generated videos beyond textual conditioning.
-On images, ControlNet~\citep{zhang2023adding} and similar approaches~\citep{mou2023t2iadapter,zhao2023unicontrol} proposed plug-and-play control trainable components for dense conditioning such as edges, depth, or human poses.
-In videos, VideoControlNet~\citep{hu2023videocontrolnet} propagated conditions frame by frame using optical flow, while others focused on pose-driven human video generation~\citep{zhang2024mimicmotion} or keyframe-to-video propagation~\citep{li2024keyvid}.
-More recent works such as SparseCtrl~\citep{guo2023sparsectrl} uses just a few keyframes for sketch, depth, or image conditioning, ignoring motion conditions.
-On motion, DragDiffusion~\citep{shi2023dragdiffusion} and MotionCtrl~\citep{li2023motionctrl} allow interactive editing and trajectory-aware conditioningm.
-Motion Prompting~\citep{geng2025motionprompt} introduces point-track motion prompts, Tora~\citep{zhang2025tora} designs trajectory-oriented diffusion transformers.
-All these require pre-defined trajectories.
-Some drive motion by directly guiding attentions~\citep{pondaven2025video} or noise~\citep{burgert2025go} using reference videos.
-Beyond single modalities, Cosmos-Transfer~\citep{abu2025cosmostransfer} demonstrates adaptive multimodal conditioning.
-To our knowledge, \methodname is the first approach designed to generate object interaction by controlling initial object velocity. \looseness=-1
+Significant efforts have been made to extend control on generated videos beyond textual conditioning.
+On images, ControlNet~\cite{zhang2023adding} and similar approaches~\cite{mou2023t2iadapter,zhao2023unicontrol} proposed plug-and-play control trainable components for dense conditioning such as edges, depth, or human poses.
+In videos, VideoControlNet~\cite{hu2023videocontrolnet} propagated conditions frame by frame using optical flow, while others focused on pose-driven human video generation~\cite{zhang2024mimicmotion} or keyframe-to-video propagation~\cite{li2024keyvid}.
+More recent works such as SparseCtrl~\cite{guo2023sparsectrl} uses just a few keyframes for sketch, depth, or image conditioning, ignoring motion conditions.
+MotionI2V~\cite{shi2024motion} first infers object motion with flow generation, then it renders a video using flow as control.
+A significant line of works allows motion control with dragging trajectories~\cite{shi2023dragdiffusion,li2023motionctrl,zhang2025tora,geng2025motionprompt,zhou2025trackgo,lei2025animateanything,deng2024dragvideo, wan2024dragentitytrajectoryguidedvideo,yin2023dragnuwa}.
+While effective, these require pre-defined trajectories, and are unable to infer motion causal effects from initial conditions.
+Some drive motion by directly guiding attentions~\cite{pondaven2025video} or noise~\cite{burgert2025go} using reference videos.
+Beyond single modalities, Cosmos-Transfer~\cite{abu2025cosmostransfer} demonstrates adaptive multimodal conditioning.
+To our knowledge, \emph{KineMask} is the first approach training VDMs to generate rigid body interactions by controlling \textit{initial object velocity only}.\looseness=-1